phonegap/phonegap-docs/docs/en/edge/cordova/accelerometer/accelerometer.watchAcceleration.md

 accelerometer.watchAcceleration
 ===============================

-At a regular interval, get the acceleration along the x, y, and z axis.
+At a regular interval, get the acceleration along the _x_, _y_, and _z_ axis.

     var watchID = navigator.accelerometer.watchAcceleration(accelerometerSuccess,
                                                            accelerometerError,
                                                            [accelerometerOptions]);

 Description
 -----------

 The accelerometer is a motion sensor that detects the change (delta) in movement relative to the current position.
-The accelerometer can detect 3D movement along the x, y, and z axis.
+The accelerometer can detect 3D movement along the _x_, _y_, and _z_ axis.

-The `accelerometer.watchAcceleration` gets the device's current acceleration at a regular interval.
-Each time the `Acceleration` is retrieved, the `accelerometerSuccess` callback function is executed.
-Specify the interval in milliseconds via the `frequency` parameter in the `acceleratorOptions` object.
+The `accelerometer.watchAcceleration` method retrieves the device's current `Acceleration` at a regular interval, executing the `accelerometerSuccess` callback function each time.
+Specify the interval in milliseconds via the `acceleratorOptions` object's `frequency` parameter.

-The returned watch ID references the accelerometer watch interval.
-The watch ID can be used with `accelerometer.clearWatch` to stop watching the accelerometer.
+The returned watch ID references the accelerometer's watch interval, and can be used with `accelerometer.clearWatch` to stop watching the accelerometer.

 Supported Platforms
 -------------------

 - Android
 - BlackBerry WebWorks (OS 5.0 and higher)
-- iPhone
+- iOS
 - Windows Phone 7 and 8
 - Bada 1.2 & 2.x
 - Tizen